-If you install an app, the app is automatically given a number of "normal" permissions that do not require authorisation.
+If you install an app, the app is automatically given a number of "normal" permissions that do not require authorization.
 For example, the permission to create an icon or to use the Internet.
 If the app requires additional permissions, it will ask for your agreement before downloading or during use.

 For example, if you want to send a voice message via WhatsApp for the first time, you must give the app permission for the microphone.
 You can enable / disable these "dangerous" permissions at any time in the settings.